Serving land trusts

 We work to bring new funding into the landscape to support land trust operations and conservation projects, making conservation dollars go farther by leveraging this with regional, state, and federal match.

-Heart of the Rockies maintain a private Keep it Connected website for donors only.
+Heart of the Rockies Initiative maintains a private Keep It Connected website for donors only.
 This provides a secure opportunity for donors to review connectivity projects that each land trust features.

-The Keep it Connected donor website is accessible by registration only to protect sensitive land trust and property owner information.
-Land trusts often make projects public after completion.
+The Keep It Connected donor website is accessible by registration only to protect sensitive land trust and property owner information.
+Land trusts announce projects publicly after completion.

 Science

-We help bring the latest science so land trust can make strategic decisions about where to invest their limited time and resources.
+We help bring the latest science and data so land trusts can make strategic decisions about where to invest their limited time and resources.

-The Keep it Connected team at the Initiative has also developed trusted relationships with state and federal agencies, and Tribes to gain access to sensitive wildlife data for use with our 29 land trust members.
+The Keep It Connected team at the Initiative has also developed trusted relationships with state and federal agencies and Tribes to gain access to sensitive wildlife data for use with our 30 land trust members.
 These data can include state wildlife telemetry data by species, wildlife migration models for each state and grizzly bear habitat connectivity models in partnership with the agencies and staff.

 Our Conservation and GIS Manager uses these data to construct the connectivity narratives for each land trust project that is submitted.
 Each proposed wildlife connectivity project is first vetted by the Keep it Connected team and then by the Heart of the Rockies Foundation Board for approval before it is displayed on our donor website.